Lvdl1999/ProgrammeerProject/PROCESS.md

 View recipe online knop is onzichtbaar bij user recipe Daarvoor in de plaats krijg je bij user recipe juist het recept gewoon al te zien in textview

+I decided to get rid of the MainActivity because it's only useful to have a startscreen with options on a game app.
+On my app it's most important to use the search option and next to that the option to upload your own recipes.
+So the mainactivity is not as usefull and can be deleted.
+Instead of the mainscreen, the searchactivity will be the first screen and the user will directly be able to search or upload their own recipe.